Today's Monday • 25 mins read

 Man is disturbed not by things, but by the views he takes of them.

-2. Keep death in mind
+2. Keep the end in mind

 “You could leave life right now.
 Let that determine what you do and say and think.”